 Avoid exercises which take grammar out of context - for example a whole worksheet using the same tense.
 It is far better to teach a couple of tenses and then show how we change tenses in English.

 Avoid giving your child page after page of exercises from cheap books available in local bookstores.
-In my experience many are badly written, in incorrect and unnatural-sounding English.
+In our experience many are badly written, in incorrect and unnatural-sounding English.
 Exposing your child to incorrect English will do more harm than good.
 Quality is better than quantity.

 Focus on tenses (verb forms), parts of speech and prepositions.
 These are the areas where most mistakes occur.